 by Regan Shields Ives

-Regan Shields Ives, AIA, LEED AP, is a principal at Finegold Alexander Architects.
+Regan Shields Ives, AIA, LEED AP, NCARB, is principal and secretary at Finegold Alexander Architects.